-Ride if: All these loops are tried and true Fruita – flowy, fun and fast!
+Ride If: All these loops are tried and true Fruita – flowy, fun and fast!

-Family beta: While one of you is riding the other can hang out with the kids in camp or take them out for mini laps.
+Family Beta: While one of you is riding the other can hang out with the kids in camp or take them out for mini laps.
 If your kids are too little to climb up Prime Cut shuttle them to the top in your car and then let rip on down.

-Prime Cut is the main singletrack to get from the lower parking lot to all the downhill trails such as Kessel Run, PBR, and Joe’s Ridge.
+Prime Cut is the main singletrack to get from the lower parking lot to all the downhill trails such as Kessel Run, PBR, and Joe’s Ridge and MoJo.
 If you get tired of multiple laps on Prime Cut you can take the steep climb on the left before the PBR Downhill Only sign.
 From there cross the road and follow the singletrack to the campground area.
 Use the campground road to access the downhill trails.

 Prime Cut climbs continuously through a wash, but never very steeply and it’s generally easy.
 Near the top there are a couple rocks to watch out for, but this is a good introduction to the area.